 Due on Receipt

-Due on Receipt means the client must pay the invoice immediately upon receiving it.
-This is the most favorable term for the service provider and is most appropriate for small projects, one-time services, or work with new clients who have not yet established credit with you.
+Due on Receipt means the client must pay the invoice immediately.
+This is the most favorable term for the service provider and works best for small projects, one-time services, or new clients with no established payment history.

-Many freelancers prefer Due on Receipt because it eliminates the waiting period entirely.
-With a free invoice generator, you can send the invoice and receive payment within days rather than weeks.
-The trade-off is that some corporate clients may push back, as their accounting departments are set up for batch payment cycles.
-Get started with a free invoice generator to send Due on Receipt invoices instantly.
+Many freelancers prefer Due on Receipt because it eliminates the waiting period.
+With a free invoice generator, you can send the invoice and receive payment within days instead of weeks.
+The trade-off is that some corporate clients may push back since their accounting departments work on batch payment cycles.

 📌 Best For